williamhCode/dawn-single-lib/README.md

 # Dawn Single Lib
-Builds dawn as a single libdawn.a, with pkg-config support.\
+Builds dawn as a single libdawn.a, with find_package support.
-Testing on mac m1 as of now.
+Tested on mac m1.

 ## Building and Installing
 Edit Makefile to your needs